EquiMed logo.

 Use of this drug may interfere with lactation and pergolide should be used in pregnant or lactating animals only if the benefits outweigh the risks.

-Pergolide is not FDA approved for use in horses, but it is commonly accepted practice.
+Pergolide is now FDA approved for use in horses.
 It is a prescription drug and federal law restricts this drug to use by or on the lawful written or oral order of a licensed veterinarian.

 Pergolide is regulated or prohibited in most sanctioned competitions.
 Consult a veterinarian and the individual regulatory group regarding its use in competition horses.